-The pain of shingles can persist long after the blisters go away, and it can be serious.
-This is called postherpetic neuralgia and can be severe.
+The pain of shingles can last long after the blisters go away, and it can be serious.
+This is called postherpetic neuralgia.

-- Unvaccinated older children.
-Children ages 7 to 12 years who haven't been vaccinated should receive two catch-up doses of the varicella vaccine, given at least three months apart.
-Children age 13 or older who haven't been vaccinated should also receive two catch-up doses of the vaccine, given at least four weeks apart.
+Children 7 to 12 years old who haven't been vaccinated should receive two doses of the varicella vaccine.
+The doses should be given at least three months apart.

+People age 13 or older who haven't been vaccinated should receive two catch-up doses of the vaccine at least four weeks apart.
 It's even more important to get the vaccine if you have a higher risk of getting exposed to chickenpox.
-This includes health care workers, teachers, child care employees, international travelers, military personnel, adults who live with young children and all women of childbearing age.
+This includes health care workers, teachers, child-care employees, international travelers, military personnel, adults who live with young children and all nonpregnant women of childbearing age.

-- People who are allergic to gelatin or the antibiotic neomycin
+- Are allergic to gelatin or the antibiotic neomycin.

 Is it safe and effective?

-Parents typically wonder whether vaccines are safe.
-Since the chickenpox vaccine became available, studies have consistently found it safe and effective.
-Side effects are generally mild and include redness, soreness, swelling and, rarely, small bumps at the site of the shot.
+Parents often wonder whether vaccines are safe.
+Since the chickenpox vaccine became available, studies have found that it's safe and it works well.
+Side effects are often mild.
+They include pain, redness, soreness and swelling at the site of the shot.
 Rarely, you might get a rash at the site or a fever.

-If there's any doubt about the diagnosis, chickenpox can be confirmed with laboratory tests, including blood tests or a culture of lesion samples.
+Chickenpox also can be confirmed with lab tests, including blood tests or a tissue study of samples of affected skin.

 If you're at high risk of complications

-If you or your child are at high risk of complications, your doctor may suggest an antiviral drug such as acyclovir (Zovirax, Sitavig) or another drug called immune globulin intravenous (Privigen).
-These medications may lessen the severity of chickenpox when given within 24 hours after the rash first appears.
+If you or your child is at high risk of complications, your provider may suggest antiviral medicine to fight the virus, such as acyclovir (Zovirax, Sitavig).
+This medicine may lessen the symptoms of chickenpox.
+But they work best when given within 24 hours after the rash first appears.

-Other antiviral drugs, such as valacyclovir (Valtrex) and famciclovir, also may lessen the severity of the disease, but may not be approved or appropriate for everyone.
-In some instances, your doctor may recommend getting the chickenpox vaccine after you've been exposed to the virus.
-This can prevent the disease or lessen its severity.
+Other antiviral drugs, such as valacyclovir (Valtrex) and famciclovir, also might make the illness less severe.
+But these may not be approved or right for everyone.
+In some cases, your provider may suggest that you get the chickenpox vaccine after you've been exposed to the virus.
+This can prevent the disease or help make it less severe.